Craig Gifford Acroblog

 Staudacher to notice some handling differences.
 But I need to be

+proficient in both so just more practice!
 Met a fellow Ch 78 member at Litchfield for acro practice Sunday.
 Though the sun was out, it was still a bit chilly so we critiqued from inside the airport building.
 Forrest came up with an interesting approach to critiquing line lengths before and after rolls using a dry-erase marker on the window tracing my lines - pretty cool!
 New video this week is my free program at Litchfield, using the camera position that shows rudder and stick movements.
 This was my first turn in the box and I wasn't flying very well.
 My second flight, after the line length exercise, I flew the Known and flew it pretty smoothly - but of course didn't bother to turn the camera on (sure, I know, big fish story).
 I still like this free, but will probably change the half loop up before the spin to some sort of vertical line so that I can use Nik's spin entry easier. check out the head movement at 0:41 in the video - and I thought my neck soreness was from motorcycling!

 |